igorkll/WinBox-Maker/README.md

-the program is primarily aimed at creating Windows images for operation in kiosk mode, that is, the user will have access to only one of your programs that you add to the image and nothing more however, the program can be used in other usage scenarios (for example, creating a TV set-top box or a Windows-based slot machine) please note that the program requires the "dism" utility. usually it is built into Windows the program is recommended to be used with the original English image of windows 10 pro please note that winbox maker does not provide Windows images, it only provides a tool for reassembling Windows for use in kiosk mode
+the program is primarily aimed at creating Windows images for operation in kiosk mode, that is, the user will have access to only one of your programs that you add to the image and nothing more however, the program can be used in other usage scenarios (for example, creating a TV set-top box or a Windows-based slot machine) please note that the program requires the "dism" utility. usually it is built into Windows the program is recommended to be used with the original English image of "Windows 10 Enterprise" please note that winbox maker does not provide Windows images, it only provides a tool for reassembling Windows for use in kiosk mode

 ## notes
 * if you install a script as your application .bat or .cmd then it will run in hidden mode (without console)
 * when you burn the installation ISO to a USB stick via rufus or a similar program, DO NOT USE the windows installation customization feature, as this will cause conflicts with those tweaks that already exist in winbox and it may work incorrectly
+* it is recommended to use "Windows 10 Enterprise" specifically, otherwise some things probably won't work, such as disabling the login animation and disabling keyboard shortcuts in the system itself

 ## what was disabled
 * explorer.exe (the desktop is completely inaccessible)